itskme/swiss-style-photoshop/README.md

 Expereimenting with swiss style graphic design in photoshop.
 Repo contains 3 seperate projects before that was outlawed by the arcade rules.
 See all three in the image above.

+If you want to use these, you can modify the .psd files to your liking or use these independently if you want however you want.
+I claim these images as public domain.